jfrias-CS/Modified-ALS-Sample-Tracker/README.md

 ```
 Open a browser and go to `http://localhost:8080/` to see the app running.

-This is a client-side browser app, which depends on a <a href="https://github.com/SciCatProject">SciCat</a> instance to store data, so he first thing it's likely to do is complain that it can't connect to a database.
+This is a client-side browser app, which depends on a <a href="https://github.com/SciCatProject">SciCat</a> instance to store data, so the first thing it's likely to do is complain that it can't connect to a database.

 The quickest way to get SciCat running locally is to check out and launch the <a href="https://github.com/SciCatProject/scicatlive">SciCatLive</a> project.
 This project has default settings in `public/config.json` that will try to connect to a server at `http://backend.localhost/`, which is where SciCatLive makes itself available.